Parental leave: highs and lows

 Being financially prepared for parental leave

-Regardless of which plan they choose, parents earn less money during parental leave.
-For example, under the basic plan—the more popular option—a parent who earns $770 a week would receive $539 during the weeks at 70 percent and $423.50 during the others.
+Regardless of which plan they choose, parents will earn less money during parental leave.
+For example, under the basic plan—the more popular option—a parent who earns $770 a week would receive $539 during the weeks paid at 70 percent and $423.50 a week during the remainder of their leave.
 Under the special plan, the same individual would receive $577.50 a week.
-Some parents can take this temporary decrease in income in stride, but for others, such as single moms or parents who work at minimum wage, it can be difficult to make ends meet.
+Some parents can take this temporary decrease in income in stride, but for others, such as single moms or parents who earn the minimum wage, it can be difficult to make ends meet.

 Pro tips

-We asked Lucie Dal Molin, a financial advisor at Montreal’s ACEF family savings credit union, how parents-to-be can start preparing for living on a reduced income right from the moment they find out they are expecting.
+We asked Lucie Dal Molin, a financial advisor at Montreal’s ACEF family savings credit union, how parents-to-be can start to prepare for living on a reduced income right from the moment they find out they are expecting.
 Here are her tips:

-1. Take a minute to crunch some numbers using the benefit calculation simulator on the QPIP website.
+1. Take the time to run the various income scenarios through the benefit calculation simulator on the QPIP website.
 Once you’ve picked a plan, you cannot change your mind.

-2. Go over who will be paying for what during the leave period so that the split is fair.
-Keep in mind that the individual taking the longest leave will have the lower income.
+2. If you don’t have combined finances, decide who will be paying for what during the leave period so that the split is fair.
+Keep in mind that whoever takes the longest leave will bring in less money.

-3. Save up what you can before your baby is born.
-For instance, try cutting back on dining out and other non-essential spending.
+3. If possible, put some money aside before your baby is born.
+For instance, try cutting back on dining out and other non-essential spending and put that money into savings instead.
 You can also save by shopping around for the lowest insurance, phone, and cable rates.

 5. Buy only the essentials.
-Ask other parents what items they could not do without.
+Ask other parents about their must-have items for babies.
 Shop in second-hand stores and see if friends have anything they are willing to lend or give away.

 Good to know